nitad54448/yappari-5-1/README.md

 For the fit, the optimal regularization parameter is decided by the user (there is no universal value for this, it can be estimated with a procedure known as L-curve).
 If the Tikhonov parameter, noted Lambda in this program, is too small some spurious peaks will appear while a parameter too large will just squash the information.
 The procedure I use here is to provide an indication of the frequencies of the relaxations.
 Much more advanced free DRT programs are available, see for instance [Ciucci et al](https://github.com/ciuccislab/DP-DRT) and his papers but there are many others.
 The DRT procedure may help in detecting a proper electrical circuit.
 If you want to used it, I suggest to read first some publications describing the procedure and the limitations.
 There is no need for a circuit model for the DRT calculations.
 The usefulness of DRT depends much on the quality of the data and in particular the first and the last points of the data.
 On the DRT graph, the experimental Zr and Zi are plotted together with the _recalculated impedances_ from the DRT data and a probability of distribution function.
-Calculations are made in real time if you change the Tikhonov parameter, so if you have multiple datasets and many iterations, it may be slow.
+Calculations are made in real time if you change the Tikhonov parameter, so if you have multiple datasets and many iterations, it may be very slow.
 Some files to test are in the /drt folder.
 An example of a DRT fit is shown below :

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/drt_calc_RCRC_1k_3_5microF_80_20p_simulated.PNG)